 Path 1: The Learning and Sharing Network is the common ground for the participating foundations to learn from each other, benchmark with each other, and understand and develop the preconditions for success at the local level.
 This includes virtual and face-to-face gatherings, access to resources and thought leadership, and facilitated ways to connect with one another.

-Path 2: The Strategy Action Lab is the “proving ground” for foundations to rigorously test strategy and develop or strengthen the preconditions necessary for leadership resulting in measurable improvement.
+Path 2: The Strategy Action Lab is an opportunity for foundations to rigorously test strategy and develop or strengthen the preconditions necessary for leadership resulting in measurable improvement.
 The SALs serve cohorts of 4-6 CFON participants focused on strategies around a common area (recent Labs centered on Access to Good Jobs, Early Childhood Development, and Equitable Housing).

-Path 3: The Aligned Action Network: NEON is designed to attract and deploy significant philanthropic capital to accelerate the work of dismantling structural and systemic racism and achieving economic and social mobility in communities where the participating foundations have demonstrated the capacity to lead and influence these outcomes.
-This capacity was highlighted by Alex Daniels in the Chronicle of Philanthropy (Network of Community Foundations Hopes to Attract ‘Big Bet’ Money from Foundations, October 3, 2019).
+Path 3: The Aligned Action Network, NEON is designed to attract and deploy significant philanthropic capital to accelerate the work of dismantling structural and systemic racism and achieving economic and social mobility in communities where the participating foundations have demonstrated the capacity to lead and influence these outcomes.
+The cohort is committed to working together toward common strategies, metrics, narrative, and policy agenda.

 Our Leadership Team